 - Both the Hurricanes and Panthers have the distinction of being the only two major pro sports teams with the same geographic designation (Carolina) while playing in different metropolitan areas.

-Facts About Today’s North Carolina
+Facts About North Carolina Today

-- As we progress through the 21st century, there are some interesting facts about North Carolina that keep popping up.
+As we progress through the 21st century, there are some interesting facts about North Carolina that keep popping up.

 - The state leads the nation in a variety of industries.
 Our farmers produce the largest quantity of sweet potatoes in the nation.

 - Not only is North Carolina the leader in furniture, but also tobacco, brick, and textiles.

 - North Carolina also has the highest concentration of breweries per capita in the South, with over 300.
-You can celebrate that fact any time of year, but Beer Month in April would be the most proper time to do it.
+You can celebrate that fact any time of year, but Beer Month in October would be the most proper time to do it.